 I realized that the main driving force behind these vessels is the excitement I experience in the wake of the technical challenge I am faced with.
 This has been problematic for me, as I have personally felt a bit less compelled by work that relies on technical challenge as its main redeeming quality.
 Along with this qualm, I often encounter a time limitation while working on the vessels.
 I need approximately a month to complete one of them – two months if it’s a form that I haven’t tried before.
 In those two months, I come up with ideas for 10-15 new pieces.
 The work becomes perpetually backed up.
 All of these factors make for a questionable and frustrating process.

 Now that I’m at my second residency ever, I’ve realized that something happens when I leave my daily routine in Chicago and find myself in a new setting.
 There is a purging of sorts.
 As I pack my essentials for the trip (toothbrush, deodorant, etc.) leaving behind lots of things that I rarely use, I also find myself “packing” only the essential aims of my art.
 And I’m not referring to materials.
 As my neighbor Laura once put it, an artist’s residency is about “unplugging” one’s life at home and “plugging in” elsewhere.
 This eliminates all of the superfluous cobwebs of aspirations, ideas, and ambitions.
-The residencies enable a clear view into the essence of my art practice.
+The residencies enable a clear view into the core of my art practice.

-1. I am so happy to stumble upon your blog.
+I am so happy to stumble upon your blog.
 I am using your stop motion vessel you tube video to show my high school students that are enrolled in intro to potter’s wheel.
 Your drawings and vessels are amazing, I am excited to share your work with my students.

-2. Your description of being unsettled, then embracing that, then finding a break in location/routine in order to purge/focus is insightful.
+Your description of being unsettled, then embracing that, then finding a break in location/routine in order to purge/focus is insightful.
 Your description of the intensity of creative energy and potency of various activities really shows your love for the activity.
 My work also involves technical challenge, leading to far more craft than art.
 But understanding the process you go thru – the journey – gives us deeper appreciation for the result.